Ireland coach Joe Schmidt nominated for Halberg Award

 Schmidt was widely tipped as the favourite to take over the All Blacks role if Steve Hansen was to step away, for his incredible effort in leading Ireland to the second-ranked rugby side in the world and recently leading Ireland to a historic 16-9 victory over the World Champions in Dublin.

-He will go up against the likes of Lisa Carrington's coach Gordon Walker, All Blacks Sevens coach Clark Laidlaw, and Allan Bunting of the Black Ferns Sevens for the prestigious award.
+He will go up against the likes of Lisa Carrington's coach Gordon Walker, Scotsman Clark Laidlaw coach of the All Blacks Sevens, and Allan Bunting of the Black Ferns Sevens for the prestigious award.

 The list of initial nominations across all categories were announced today with the finalists to be named in the New Year.